Higher Complex Structures and Flat Connections

 \subsection{Infinitesimal action and higher diffeomorphisms}

-In \ref{symponconnections} we have described an infinitesimal action on the space of parabolic connections $\mc{A}//\mc{P}$.
-The same action exists on the space of parabolic $h$-connections $\mc{A}(h)//\mc{P}$.
-In particular, the moment map computed in Theorem \ref{moment-map-symp} stays the same.
+In Section \ref{symponconnections} we have described an action of the groupoid of pairs of line subbundles $(L,L')$ on the space of generic connections transforming $L$-parabolic connections into $L'$-parabolic connections.
+In particular, there is an action on the space of flat connections.

-Here we analyze the infinitesimal action on $\mc{A}(h)//\mc{P}$, in particular what it does on the highest terms $\mu_k$ and $t_k$.
-We will see that on the highest terms, the action can be integrated to an action of higher diffeomorphisms on higher complex structures.
-There are two steps: a local analysis and a global analysis.